Acupressure point: relieve nausea and dizziness with acupressure immediate help

 Acupressure points against nausea: use these pressure points

-If you are still nauseous, you can stimulate the acupressure points against nausea Ma 36, Le 3 and Ma 45.
-Incidentally, the Greifswald University Hospital, for example, even uses a similar method from traditional Chinese medicine in anesthesia: "Studies have shown that acupuncture on the wrist helps against nausea after operations.
-This involves sending nerve pathway signals to the brainstem and the so-called vomiting center.
-The vomiting center, which is irritated by anesthetics and painkillers, can thus be calmed down.
+Incidentally, Greifswald University Hospital, for example, even uses a similar method from traditional Chinese medicine in anesthesia: "Studies have shown that acupuncture on the wrist helps against nausea after operations.
+The nerve signals are sent to the brain stem and the so-called vomiting center.
+The vomiting center, which is irritated by anesthetics and painkillers, can thus be calmed.
 The information is transmitted to the stomach via the vagus nerve."
 (German Family Insurance)

 What acupressure points can help with dizziness?